Should we be wary of dairy?

 It’s commonly accepted that calcium is necessary for us to build and maintain healthy bones.
 Dairy has long been recognised as an excellent source of many nutrients, including calcium.
 Yet, over recent years the reputation of dairy products, particularly milk, has been under fire – including claims that dairy could be a trigger for asthma and increases the risk of bone fractures, heart disease, premature ageing and even cancer.

-In this edition of In Brief we examine the claim that dairy is bad for our health.
+In this article, we examine the claim that dairy is bad for our health.

 Why we consume dairy